-- 1. On 15 July 2002, the Director General received a request submitted by the Resident Representative of the Libyan Arab Jamahiriya on behalf of the Arab States that are members of the Agency, for the inclusion of an item entitled "Israeli nuclear capabilities and threat" in the agenda of the 46th regular session of the General Conference. - 2.
-Pursuant to the Rules of Procedure of the General Conference1, this item is hereby included as a supplementary item.
-The letter from the Resident Representative of the Libyan Arab Jamahiriya, and the accompanying explanatory memorandum relating to the inclusion of this item, are attached hereto. - 3.
-It is suggested that this item follow item 20 of the provisional agenda and be discussed in the Plenary.
+- On 2 June 2005, the Director General received a request from Arab States that are members of the Agency, as forwarded by the Ambassador of the Sultanate of Oman, for the inclusion of an item entitled "Israeli nuclear capabilities and threat" in the agenda of the 49th regular session of the General Conference. - The letter from the Ambassador of the Sultanate of Oman, and the accompanying explanatory memorandum relating to the inclusion of this item, are attached hereto.